lacemap/lacemap.github.io/README.md

 Note the [terms] of use for the provider of your choice.
 [OSM] requires a cache of 7 days, that is 604.800 seconds, github's `cache-control` header is set to only `max-age=525010`.
+A French variant allows only "marginal" traffic, whatever that may be.

-The default settled for an alternative that gives German labels along the local labels, [allowed] only for not commercial use.
+The default settled for an alternative that gives German labels along the local labels, [allowed] only for non commercial use.

 [allowed]: https://www.openstreetmap.de/germanstyle.html
 [OSM]: https://operations.osmfoundation.org/policies/tiles/